noncombatant/robotfindskitten/README.md

 that the types are much more specific and fiddly than the references-to-values style of Python or JavaScript.

-Most of the rest of C syntax will probably look familiar to JavaScript programmers, and somewhat familiar to Python programmers.
+Most of the rest of C grammar will probably look familiar to JavaScript programmers, and somewhat familiar to Python programmers.

 You probably won’t understand everything right away, and that is OK.
 Like Robot,